Ramankary

 Ramankary is a village in the Kuttanad region of India.
-It is 9 km away from Changanacherry town and 17 km from Alappuzha city.
-It is one of the villages in Alapuzha on the bank of the Manimala River with picturesque vast paddy fields.
+It is located 9 km away from Changanacherry town and 17 km from Alappuzha city.
+It is one of the villages in Alappuzha on the bank of the Manimala River with picturesque vast paddy fields.

 Geography

 The villages bordering Ramankary include Veliyanau on the north, Mampuzhakkary on the east, Manalady on west and Vezhapra on south.